MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/Characters/Faction Members/Bleak Cabal/Pugdug.md

 You met Pugdug, a kind eyed orc, in the streets of [[The Hive Ward]].
 He offered to heal you all, asking only that you pay the deed forward.
 In doing so, he noticed that the party seemed afflicted somehow, and asked if you were all okay.
-After divulging the Glitch to him, he invited you back to [[The Gatehouse]] to meet [[Althax Darkfleece]], an expert on this sorta stuff.
+After divulging the Glitch to him, he invited you back to [[The Hive Ward|The Gatehouse]] to meet [[Althax Darkfleece]], an expert on this sorta stuff.

 ![[02-07 Bleak Cabal Void Soother.png]]